HISTORY © www.rt66pix.com

 All these debacles were avoidable.
 They are what happens when the US government fails to properly do its job: Americans Die.
 (History shows the Navy failed to adequately guard Pearl Harbor, and the FBI ignored flight school warnings about highly suspicious behavior of Saudi pilot trainees.)

-Jefferson and Gallatin got it just about right with the National Road.
+Jefferson and Gallatin got it just about right on the National Road.
 Subsequent administrations ignored their lesson and got it precisely wrong on the western frontier.

 The Oregon-California Trails Association calls the trails "this nation's longest graveyard."
 George R. Stewart summed up the era as "so many years of neglect...." and I agree.